milangeorge2000/mcp-monorepo/README.md

 Scorecards first, then the observatory, the forensics tape, and the money.
 Same habit throughout: **audit before you trust, guard before you scale, hazard-test before you ship, account for what ran.**

+Now benchmark the clients too: the fastest, cheapest, or loudest server is worthless if every client misreads its policy, fumbles its args, or never notices the toolset changed. `mcpbench run` scores reference client profiles (conformance, policy, validity, token economy, drift handling) against a fixed, gated fleet.

 ## House rules